aduffy70/LabNotes/_posts/2017/2017-09-27-Electroporating-turkey-primary-cells.md

   * HBSS (Perfusion buffer 1)
   * Supplemented Williams E media

-The cells electroporated in HBSS will have to be spun out and resuspended in Supplemented Williams E media afterwards, so we need controls to separate the effect of media type from the effect of spinning.

-All electroporation was with 2uL of 1ug/uL vector.
-Samples not electroporated also received no vector.

-We want to try different electroporation settings (based on what works in rat):
+We want to try different electroporation settings (based on [what works in rat][1]):
   * 0: No electroporation
   * 1: Electroporated at 220V 500uF
   * 2: Electroporated at 220V 950uF
   * 3: Electroporated at 400V 950uF

+All electroporation was with 2uL of 1ug/uL vector (pEGFP-C1).
+Samples not electroporated received no vector.

+Everything will be plated in Supplemented Williams E at the end so cells electroporated in HBSS will have to be spun out and resuspended.
+We need controls to separate the effect of media type from the effect of spinning.

 So, our final setup was:

-We isolated cells using our protocol but stopped after removing the pellet from the percoll and divided the pellet slurry into three 300uL aliquots and resuspended:
+We isolated cells using our [protocol][2] but stopped after removing the pellet from the percoll and divided the pellet slurry into three 300uL aliquots and resuspended:
   * HS: 300uL pellet slurry + 1400uL HBSS (Perfusion Buffer 1)
   * WS: 300uL pellet slurry + 1400uL Supplemented Williams E
   * WN: 300uL pellet slurry + 1400uL Supplemented Williams E

-Hemocytometer count for resuspended cells = ~2.6M/mL 92% variability
+Hemocytometer count for resuspended cells = ~2.6M/mL 92% viability

 Each resuspension was divided into 400uL aliquots for electroporation.

-After electroporation, HS, and WS samples were spun 2 minutes at max speed in a 1.5uL tube to repellet the cells.
+After electroporation, samples that got spun were spun 2 minutes at max speed (on a tabletop centrifuge) in a 1.5uL tube to repellet the cells.
 Media was removed and replaced with 400uL Supplemented Williams E and mixed by pipetting.
-WN samples were left in their original media.
+Samples that were not spun were left in their original Willaiams E media.

 Everything was plated in replicate on a 24well plate.
 100uL sample to 200uL Williams E (~260000 cells / well).